feldroop/msc-thesis-benchmark/README.md

 # Master's Thesis Benchmark

-The code I used to evaluate the read mapper [floxer](https://github.com/feldroop/floxer) I developed for my master's thesis.
+The code I use to evaluate the read mapper [floxer](https://github.com/feldroop/floxer) I developed for my master's thesis.
+This project is not intented for general use.
+Some of the code is an absolute mess, because when the thesis deadline approached, things had to be done quickly.
+However, I still believe that this program can be used to reproduce the results from my thesis without too much effort.

 ## Usage